backend-development/backend-development-textbook/source/rails_db.md

 We do not need to specify properties or their datatypes here, they will be derived from the database automatically.

+If you ever mistype your `rails generate ...` line, you can undo it by running `rails destroy ...`.
+This will delete all the files generated.

 ### How to build a first Table - edit migration